AlanWargula/planterlyWebApp/README.md

-A fake website promoting a plant delivery brand and app.
+A fake website promoting a fake plant delivery brand and app.

 - Landing Page
 - Features